|

 Relying on my only life experience with such sounds - James Bond movies - the thought went through my head, "Wow, this is cool . . . ."

-For some reason, the car stopped.
+For some reason, the car engine stopped.
 I do not remember turning it off.
 I had stirred up a considerable amount of dust that engulfed the area and the lights shining up into it, with the radio still playing and the quiet of the night presented an eerie scene.
 I was in shock.
 Not exactly sure what was going on.
 But I got out, shaken up but not hurt, to assess the damage.

 [Note: Although